aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 ### Dockerized NGINX & PHP-FPM

-To run PHP a combination of a web server and FastCGI is required. in this example we chose to use a popular combination of NGINX and PHP-FPM.
-It is recommended when running more than one processes is to containerize each process seperately and therefore we created seperate docker files
+To run PHP, a combination of a web server and FastCGI is required.
+In this example we chose to use a popular combination of NGINX and PHP-FPM.
+It is recommended when running more than one process to containerize each process seperately and therefore we created seperate docker files

 ### PHP Backend

-as mentioned we required 2 main endpoints:
+As mentioned we required 2 main endpoints:

 #### /get-products.php

-this endpoint is straightforward it just connects to our MySQL Database using PHP PDO (PHP Data Objects)
+This endpoint is straightforward, it just connects to our MySQL Database using PDO (PHP Data Objects)

 ```
 $conn = new PDO("mysql:host=$host;dbname=$dbName", $username, $password);
 ```

-and then fetches all the products with a simple SQL Statement
+and then fetches all the products with a simple SQL Select Statement

 ```
 $stmt = $conn->prepare("SELECT * FROM products");